Parametric study on the water impacting of a free-falling symmetric wedge based on the extended von Karman's momentum theory: Methodology and Computational Setup

 \subsection{Extended von Karman's momentum theory}

-In \cite{lu2022on} some differences observed between numerical results and theoretical formulations have been ascribed to the pile-up effect which is neglected in the definition of the added mass based on original von Karman's theory.
-For this reason, a new formulation is here proposed in which the pile-up effect is included.
+In the previous study, some differences observed between numerical results and theoretical formulations on the corresponding penetration depth $z^*$ (Fig. 11b in \cite{lu2022on}) have been ascribed to the pile-up effect which is neglected in the definition of the added mass based on original von Karman's theory.
+For this reason, a new formulation is here proposed to take into account the pile-up effect.

 Considering the pile-up coefficient, $\gamma$, the added mass $m_\mathrm{added}$ can be rewritten by $m_\mathrm{added}=(\pi\rho\gamma^2 r^2(t))/2$.
 By using this new expression, the instantaneous velocity and acceleration of the impacting body become: